cloud-gov/product/ContentGuide.md

 Also known as: **How should you phrase titles?**

-When you're writing a title for a page or sections, write a statement instead of a question.
-Statements are easier to read.
+When you're writing a title for a page or section, write a statement instead of a question.
+Those extra "who/what/why" words aren't necessary, and statements are easier for readers to scan quickly.

 ## Compliance documentation